pikulsky/lamptest/README.md

 TODO
 ----
+* Check Androids prior to 4.4.
+May be set minimum SDK level to 4.4 to prevent crashes on outdated devices.
 * Add new content from lamptest (https://geektimes.ru/company/lamptest/blog/286460/)
 * Add support for other lamp types (CFL and incandescent, see 0043168179386 and 4895041412655)
 * Bug: not possible to press Scan again after lamp was not found